mattgodbolt/ce-cppcon-talk/Notes.md

  * `auto` copy when you didn't mean it
  * calling out of line function pessimisation
  * restrict keyword?

+IN CONTEXT?
+* map lookups? - trading stuff? unordered_map vs hand-written or boost multimap, the modulus thing.
+* formatting a number?

 So, how does this stuff all work behind the scenes?